mfkinhiraeth/library_management_system/README.md

 ## 📌 Introduction
 - The Library Management System is a web-based application designed to simplify and automate the day-to-day operations of a library using the Model-View-Controller (MVC) architecture.
-It allows users to easily search for books, borrow and return them, while enabling administrators and librarians to manage inventory, track borrow history, and issue notifications for overdue items.
+It allows users to easily search for books, borrow and return them.
+Users also can make book reservation in case the book is not available at the time being.
+Our system also offers membership package where we have various benefits such as fine deduction if the user buy it.
+User also will not be missed any kind of overdue dates or any upcoming events due to notification system in our website.
 Built with Laravel, the system ensures a structured and efficient backend while providing a clean and user-friendly interface.
 This application aims to replace traditional manual processes, reduce errors, and enhance the overall library experience for both staff and users.

 ## 📌 Objectives
 1. To design and implement a functional library management system using the MVC framework.
-2. To provide role-based access (admin, librarian, member) with tailored functionalities.
+3. To digitize book borrowing and retutning system.
-3. To digitize book borrowing, returning, and inventory tracking processes.
+4. To enhance user experience with a reservation function.
-4. To enhance user experience with a searchable catalog and history tracking.
+5. To make sure our website is efficient by having fines system that the user can pay fine anytime and anywhere.
-5. To demonstrate understanding of Laravel MVC architecture in a real-world application.
+6. To demonstrate understanding of Laravel MVC architecture in a real-world application.

 ## 📌 Features and Functionalities